Rush Limbaugh behind the Golden EIB microphone on Friday.

 Poll says.

-I don't that's this is why I'm not in politics, I guess.
+This is why I'm not in politics, I guess.

-But uh I don't use polls.
+I don't use polls.

 In fact, I think polls are used to make news.

-I think polls are part and parcel of news making quote unquote process.
+I think polls are part and parcel of news-making quote-unquote process.

 But I get your point.